savannahcamp/RNN-PYNQ-1/README.md

 In order to install it to your PYNQ (on PYNQ v2.5), connect to the board, open a terminal and type:

 ```
-sudo pip3.6 install git+https://github.com/ussamazahid96/LSTM-PYNQ.git
+sudo pip3.6 install git+https://github.com/ussamazahid96/RNN-PYNQ.git
 ```

-This will install the LSTM-PYNQ package to your board, and create a **lstm** directory in the Jupyter home area.
-You will find the Jupyter notebooks to test the LSTM in this directory.
+This will install the RNN-PYNQ package to your board, and create a **rnn** directory in the Jupyter home area.
+You will find the Jupyter notebooks to test the RNN in this directory.

 ## Repo organization

 The repo is organized as follows:
--   *lstm*: contains the pip installed package
+-   *rnn*: contains the pip installed package
     -	*bitstreams*: bitstreams for the plain and sequential mnist OCR overlay.
     -	*datasets*: contains support files for working with a given dataset.
     -	*src*: contains the sources and scripts to regenerate the available overlays
-        - *library*: FINN library for HLS LSTM descriptions, host code, script to rebuilt and drivers for the PYNQ (please refer to README for more details)
+        - *library*: FINN library for HLS RNN descriptions, host code, script to rebuilt and drivers for the PYNQ (please refer to README for more details)
-        - *network*: LSTM topologies HLS top functions on multiple datasets, host code and make script for HW and SW built (please refer to README for more details)
+        - *network*: RNN topologies HLS top functions on multiple datasets, host code and make script for HW and SW built (please refer to README for more details)
--	*notebooks*: lists a set of python notebooks examples, that during installation will be moved in `/home/xilinx/jupyter_notebooks/lstm/` folder.
+-	*notebooks*: lists a set of python notebooks examples, that during installation will be moved in `/home/xilinx/jupyter_notebooks/rnn/` folder.
 -	*tests*: contains test scripts and test images

 ## Hardware design rebuilt

-In order to rebuild the hardware designs, the repo should be cloned in a machine with installation of the Vivado Design Suite (tested with 2017.4).
+In order to rebuild the hardware designs, the repo should be cloned in a machine with installation of the Vivado Design Suite (tested with 2019.2).
 Following the step-by-step instructions:

-1. Clone the repository on your linux machine: git clone https://github.com/ussamazahid96/LSTM-PYNQ.git;
+1. Clone the repository on your linux machine: git clone https://github.com/ussamazahid96/RNN-PYNQ.git;
-2. Move to `<clone_path>/LSTM_PYNQ/lstm/src/network/`
+2. Move to `<clone_path>/RNN-PYNQ/rnn/src/network/`
-3. Set the LSTM_ROOT environment variable to `<clone_path>/LSTM_PYNQ/lstm/src/`
+3. Set the RNN_ROOT environment variable to `<clone_path>/RNN-PYNQ/rnn/src/`
-4. Launch the shell script make-hw.sh with parameters the target dataset, target network, target platform and mode, with the command `./make-hw.sh {dataset} {network} {platform} {mode}` where:
+4. Launch the shell script make-hw.sh with parameters the target dataset, target network, target platform and mode, with the command `./make-hw.sh {dataset} {network} {precision} {platform} {mode}` where:
 	- dataset can be plain or seq_mnist;
+  - network can be bilstm, bigru, unilstm, unigru
-	- network depends on the precision you want for weights and activations (e.g., WxAy features x bits for Weights and y bits for activations) - check the available configuration in the dataset folder at `<clone_path>/LSTM_PYNQ/lstm/src/network/<dataset>`;
+	- precision depends on the precision you want for weights and activations (e.g., WxAy features x bits for Weights and y bits for activations) - check the available configuration in the dataset folder at `<clone_path>/RNN-PYNQ/rnn/src/network/<dataset>`;
 	- platform is pynq;
 	- mode can be `h` to launch Vivado HLS synthesis, `b` to launch the Vivado project (needs HLS synthesis results), `a` to launch both.
-5. The results will be visible in `<clone_path>/LSTM_PYNQ/lstm/src/network/output/` that is organized as follows:
+5. The results will be visible in `<clone_path>/RNN-PYNQ/rnn/src/network/output/` that is organized as follows:
 	- bitstream: contains the generated bitstream(s);
 	- hls-syn: contains the Vivado HLS generated RTL and IP (in the subfolder named as the target network);
 	- report: contains the Vivado and Vivado HLS reports;
 	- vivado: contains the Vivado project.
-6. Copy the generated bitstream and hwh script on the PYNQ board `<pip_installation_path>/lstm/bitstreams/`
+6. Copy the generated bitstream and hwh script on the PYNQ board `<pip_installation_path>/rnn/bitstreams/`